QMonkey/monkey-vim/README.en.md

 #### 1.1 Remap

 ```
-Y       Delete from the cursor position to the end of the line, same as y$
+Y       Copy from the cursor position to the end of the line, same as y$
 U       Redo, same as Ctrl-r
 ;       Enter command line mode, same as :
 q       Quit current window, same as :q